MolinLab/Holomics/README.md

 <img align="right" src="inst/app/www/img/logo.png" width=300>

-Holomics is a R Shiny application, which enables its users to perform single- and multi-omics analyses.
+Holomics is an R Shiny application, which enables its users to perform single- and multi-omics analyses.
 Therefore, Holomics provides a user-friendly interface to upload the different datasets, choose and perform the various analyses and then presents the results to the user.